-The PSF won First Place in the 2015 Social Venture Partners Fast Pitch competition as start-up nonprofit of the year; received scholarship to send its Executive Director to the Stanford Graduate School of Business, Executive Program in Social Entrepreneurship; was recognized as a finalized in the Classy Awards for innovative nonprofits in 2016 and 2017; was invited to submit an article to the Stanford Social Innovation Review entitled, "Opening Prison Doors"; was invited to apply to the Shorty Social Good Awards which recognizes the initiatives that brands, agencies, and nonprofits are taking on to make our world a better place; and recently participated in the PwC's Points of Light, Civic Accelerator.
+The PSF won First Place in the 2015 Social Venture Partners Fast Pitch competition as start-up nonprofit of the year.
+We received scholarship support to send its CEO Dirk van Velzen to the Stanford Graduate School of Business, Executive Program in Social Entrepreneurship.

+PSF was recognized as a finalized in the Classy Awards for innovative nonprofits in 2016 and 2017; CEO Dirk van Velzen's "Opening Prison Doors" was published in the Stanford Social Innovation Review; was invited to apply to the Shorty Social Good Awards which recognizes the initiatives that brands, agencies, and nonprofits are taking on to make our world a better place.